Skip to content

 • Monitor system resources

-1. Set up the MCP server:
+The easiest way to set up the MCP server:

 Terminal window